How to find the exact version of an npm package used by a site

 I see the same package version listed twice.

 Monorepo package hoisting can cause the same library to be bundled twice from two locations.
 Both are real; the UI deduplicates to the semver-max.
+If the two versions differ, that is a sign the site has a real duplicate-React or duplicate-zod situation worth flagging in any audit.

 Caveats